*If you are a neopets-related guild: please only submit a request if you have 25 members or more!

 As The Neopets Team has already expressed:

 Without the right tools, it can be difficult to learn a new craft, which can lead to frustration, which can make it very tempting to "borrow" someone else's work.
-Make sure you have a solid knowledge base and develop a set of basic skills before you start "publishing" your own pages/coding and claiming them as your own original work.
+Make sure you have a solid knowledge base and develop a set of basic competence before you start "publishing" your own pages/coding and claiming them as your own original work.
 Keep in mind that anything worth doing and worth doing well is going to take time, and practice.

 The one exception is copying to learn.